Routing

 Route::head($uri, $callback);

-// Set the route for options requests for $uri
+// Set a route for an options request for $uri

 Route::options($uri, $callback);